Baby Development Milestones Unpacked: A Comprehensive Age & Stage Guide to Natural Development

 You may also see baby gag on foods whether they are pureed or developmentally appropriate stick-shaped finger foods.
 This is common!
 Gagging is a protective reflex of a baby’s airway.
 With baby-led feeding approaches, one theory is to offer larger foods as in theory, it is less likely for the whole food to get stuck since the gag reflex pushes food forward and away from the airway.
 Gagging is very different from choking and it is important to read up on the differences to know when you should intervene or not.10

 By this age, you may see them be able to bring their upper lip down to draw food off of the spoon.
 Full lip closure emerges around this time too.
-When solids are offered on the side of their mouth, you’ll start to see their tongue moving side to side aka consistent tongue lateralisation.
+When solids are offered on the side of their mouth, you’ll start to see their tongue moving side to side aka consistent tongue lateralization.
 This action will initiate an active movement of foods from the side of the mouth to the central tongue groove and back.
-Eventually leading to more mature tongue lateralisation.
+Eventually leading to more mature tongue lateralization.

 Diagonal rotary movements.
 If you follow a “baby-led” approach to starting solids where the emphasis is supporting your baby to learn to self-feed at this age you can offer some low-risk stick-shaped foods.
 Ideally, the texture needs to be soft or meltable to continue to be safe for the baby.
 Babies can bring them to their mouths to explore and learn a variety of flavors.